A guide for successfully navigating your employment gap, getting back into the market and identifying your best job opportunities.

 Virtual webinars, conferences, and meet-ups don't require walking the floor and approaching individuals.
 However, you still have to show up because a wallflower is unimpressionable.
 Networking online requires a proactive approach, reaching out to others, and even speaking or posing questions by chat.
 Gain more confidence attending online calls, conferences, webinars, etc., considering the following:

-• Address your attire and appearance; is it appropriate for the engagement?
+• Is your attire and appearance appropriate for the event?

 • Ensure your background is tidy or use a blur filter